IrishMarineInstitute/awesome-erddap/README.md

 ## ERDDAP
 - The [ERDDAP data server](https://github.com/BobSimons/erddap) itself - various instances power all the awesome projects on this list

-## ERDDAP Clients - Python
+## ERDDAP Clients
-- [erddapy](pyoceans.github.io/erddapy) - Python package for simplified access to ERDDAP servers.
+- [erddapy](pyoceans.github.io/erddapy) - Python language package for simplified access to ERDDAP servers.

-## ERDDAP Clients - R
-- [rerddap](https://github.com/ropensci/rerddap) - R package for simplified access to data in any ERDDAP server, can also be installed from CRAN.
+- [rerddap](https://github.com/ropensci/rerddap) - R language package for simplified access to data in any ERDDAP server, can also be installed from CRAN.
-- [rerddapXtracto](https://github.com/rmendels/rerddapXtracto) - R package that uses rerdddap to extract data from ERDDAP servers along a trajectory or inside a polygon.
+- [rerddapXtracto](https://github.com/rmendels/rerddapXtracto) - R language package that uses rerdddap to extract data from ERDDAP servers along a trajectory or inside a polygon.

-## ERDDAP Clients - ArcGIS
+## ArcGIS
-- [Environmental Data Connector](http://asascience.com/software/downloads/) - ArcGIS add-on for accessing ERDDAP server directly in ArcGIS.
+- [Environmental Data Connector](http://asascience.com/software/downloads/) - The Environmental Data Connector (EDC) extension uses a Java-based browser to allow users to connect to THREDDS/SOS/ERDDAP data servers.
+The connector leverages existing components from the Unidata libraries so that users can filter large amounts of data in space and time.
+The data and metadata can automatically be loaded into ArcMap, R, Matlab, or Excel..

 ## Web Mapping Services
 - [timeliER](https://irishmarineinstitute.github.io/timeliER/#IMI_CONN_3D) - Smooth playing of ERDDAP WMS data using [LeafletTime.Dimension](https://github.com/socib/Leaflet.TimeDimension)